Quantum-Accelerators/quacc/docs/src/user/fireworks.md

 lpad = LaunchPad.auto_load()
 lpad.add_wf(wf)
 ```

+With a workflow added to your launch pad, on the desired machine of choice, you can run `qlaunch rapidfire --nlaunches <N>` (where `<N>` is the number of jobs to submit) in the command line to submit your workflows to the job scheduler.

 For additional FireWorks-related options in Jobflow, see the [Jobflow API](https://materialsproject.github.io/jobflow/jobflow.managers.html#module-jobflow.managers.fireworks).
 For documentation on how to submit jobs to the queue that are in your launchpad, refer to the [FireWorks Documentation](https://materialsproject.github.io/fireworks/queue_tutorial.html#submit-a-job).